vanbui24/DataCamp-Projects/README.md

 Solve real-world problems with guided and unguided projects.

-Guided Projects
-Follow step-by-step tasks to solve real-world problems.
+Guided Projects: Follow step-by-step tasks to solve real-world problems.
 You’ll receive helpful feedback as you apply your new skills to reach the solution.

-Unguided Projects
-Solve open-ended data science problems without step-by-step tasks.
+Unguided Projects: Solve open-ended data science problems without step-by-step tasks.
 If you get stuck, follow the live code-along video to see how our expert instructor finds one of the many possible solutions.